Like integrations, you need to be an admin in order to access analytics.

 The Team panel gives access to individual reaction times, while Productivity and Customers show response times.

 If you archive a message with no response, the conversation will still be counted in the total.
 If there is no response at all then there is no reaction time, but still 1 message count in the total.
 If you reassign a conversation, then you will get a reaction time.
 If you archive it, no reaction time is computed.

-Snoozing a message will not affect response time.
+Snoozing a message will not affect response time or reaction time.

 In order to be resolved, a conversation must have at least 1 response (a message from a customer followed by a response from your team) and be archived.
 We will then compute a resolution time for the conversation, which is the sum of the response times.
 Archiving a message with a prior response is considered a resolution.
 Archiving a message without a prior response is not considered a resolution, but a reaction.
 Deleting a message will not count as a resolution.
 Here are a few examples:

 - Sam (customer) sends a message to your sales@ inbox to ask about your pricing.